a healthy lifestyle in 2022

 So how could it look if it were easy?

-- If you want to run a marathon and you’re a couch potato, “easy” looks like taking a walk around the block.
+- Running a marathon if you’re a couch potato: “easy” looks like taking a walk around the block.

-- If you want to break up with social media, “easy” looks like cutting back by a small amount of time or taking an app off your phone so you have to log into your computer to access it.
+- Breaking up with social media: “easy” looks like cutting back by a small amount of time or taking an app off your phone so you have to log into your computer to access it.
 (Yes, it really can be an addiction—another numbing device like food, alcohol, smoking, bingeing Netflix….
 If this is on your radar, I highly recommend the book How to Break up with Your Phone.)

 simple | what’s your gateway?